GameServerManagers/LinuxGSM/CONTRIBUTING.md

 While the prerequisites above must be satisfied prior to having your pull request reviewed, the reviewer(s) may ask you to complete additional design work, tests, or other changes before your pull request can be ultimately accepted.
 #### Pull Request naming convention
-When naming a pull request ensure that it is following [Conventional Commits](https://www.conventionalcommits.org/) standards; as this is what is used for generating the [changelog](https://github.com/GameServerManagers/LinuxGSM/releases) for the next release.
+When naming a pull request ensure that it is following [Conventional Commits](https://www.conventionalcommits.org/) standards; as your pull request commits will be squashed, with the PR subject becoming the commit that is used for generating the [changelog](https://github.com/GameServerManagers/LinuxGSM/releases) for the next release.

 The pull request subject line should always be able to complete the following sentence: